Gross Dollar Retention (GDR)

 Real-life GDR Example

-Let’s look at the ARR waterfall for a single customer.
-Note that unlike most waterfall charts, the rows indicate the different products that the customer has, and the values are the ARR for each particular product.
+Looking at the ARR waterfall for a single customer, the rows indicate the different products that the customer has, and the values are the ARR for each particular product.

 1. Product waterfall